psteichen/clusil-website/_drafts/membership-renewal-2021.md

 - featured
 location: ''
 registration: ''
-registration-info: appel à cotisation pour l'année 2021
+registration-info: Appel à cotisation pour l'année 2021
 description: As you know, and have experienced yourself, 2020 was a challenging year.
   Therefore, we are very thankful for your continuing support to our cause.
 This year has started out to be just as challenging.
 This won't stop us, from keeping you